GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
-It is the mark of the professional software engineer to know that no such panacea exist.
+> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
 >
-> ~ *Grady Booch*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts